Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 If you wish to add the same game multiple times to your Crackpipe server for any specific reason, it is important to ensure that you rename it slightly differently.
 This is to prevent the indexer from detecting it as a duplicate entry.
 We recommend using square brackets `[]` as your personal discriminator for these games.
 Avoid using regular parentheses `()` as they will be removed by the title extraction regex.
 It also does not matter if the files are in the same sub-folder or in different ones.

+By using this approach, the indexer will treat these two games as separate entities.

+In case the RAWG Matching feature does not work accurately for these games, you have the option to manually remap them in the client if you have the Role Editor or higher privileges.

 **Here's a good example:**

 - Game 1: `Minecraft [Tekkit Modpack] (v1.7.10) (2011).zip`